Certified Neural Approximations of Nonlinear Dynamics: Experimental Results

 \section{Experimental Results}

 We empirically evaluate our approach on the benchmarks introduced in \cite{NeuralAbstractions} and described in Table~\ref{tab:full-verification-results}, and whose detailed dynamics can be found in Appendix~\ref{app:dynamical_systems}, as well as on new benchmarks designed to demonstrate the extended capabilities of our method.
 In particular, in what follows, we first present an empirical comparison with the method introduced in \cite{NeuralAbstractions} and based on dReal \citep{dReal}, which currently represents the state-of-the-art for neural abstractions; then, to highlight the generality and scalability of our approach, we include two particularly challenging tasks: (i) a neural network compression benchmark, where a network with 5 layers and 1024 neurons per layer is compressed to a network with 5 layers and 128 neurons per layer, achieving a \(98.4\%\) reduction in size; and (ii) a verification benchmark based on a trajectory prediction network introduced in \cite{DLKoopman, Lusch2018}, which learns to approximate nonlinear system dynamics through Koopman operator theory.
 These two benchmarks are discussed in Section~\ref{sec:compression} and~\ref{sec:koopman}, respectively.
 All experiments were executed on an Intel i7-6700k CPU (8 cores) with 16GB memory.
+The code for dynamics, training, and verification, together with pre-trained models stored as .onnx files and a Docker image, are available at \url{https://github.com/Zinoex/certified-neural-approximations}.
+The randomness in all experiments controlled by explicitly setting seed for the pseudorandom number generators.
+The hyperparameters are listed in Appendix~\ref{app:hyperparam}.